 While many MBA graduates join professional associations based upon their specialization, there are MBA societies throughout the world.
 These groups primarily offer networking and continuing education to those with MBAs:

-To determine the best online MBA programs, we looked at the most important factors prospective students, mainly common predictors of future success and a school’s commitment to online programs.
+To determine our best online MBA programs ranking, we looked at the most important factors to prospective students, mainly common predictors of future success and a school's commitment to online programs.
 This boils down to admissions rate, student loan default rate, retention rate, graduation rate, and the percent of students enrolled in online classes.
 All data points are taken from information provided by colleges and universities to the National Center for Education Statistics.
 Keep in mind, this is ranking is based on our proprietary methodology, and should not be your only factor in considering the best online MBA program for you.

 Each factor is weighted evenly in order to give an objective view and determine our best online MBA programs.
 To calculate our rankings, we looked at a school's ranking when organized by a single factor, and then averaged each category's ranking to find an overall score: Admissions Rate (20%) + Default Rate (20%) + Retention Rate (20%) + Graduation Rate (20%) + Percent of Students Enrolled in Online Classes (20%) = Final score.